 Update the online CIWQS Sanitary Sewer System Database and select the justification for not conducting the Audit; and

-Notify its corresponding Regional Water Board (see Attachment F (Criteria for Equivalent Collection System Operator Certification Program)) of the justification for the lapsed requirements.
+Notify its corresponding Regional Water Board (see Attachment F (Regional Water Quality Control Board Contact Information)) of the justification for the lapsed requirements.

 The Enrollee’s reporting of a justification for not conducting a timely Audit does not justify non-compliance with this General Order.
 The Enrollee shall: